tilltmk/serverinstaller/README.md

 ## 📂 Contents

+- **`debian.sh`**: The main script for installing and configuring the server on Debian-based distributions.
-- **`install_..._server.sh`**: The main script for installing and configuring the server.
+- **`opensuse.sh`**: The main script for installing and configuring the server on openSUSE.
-- **`install.sh`**: An optional script containing specific installation instructions for additional software or configurations.
+- **`specific-install-instructions.sh`**: An optional script containing specific installation instructions for additional software or configurations that apply across multiple distributions.
-- **`docker-compose.yml`**: to setup your docker-orchester
+- **`docker-compose.yml`**: A sample Docker Compose file to set up your Docker environment.

 ## 🛠️ Requirements

-- Linux distribution (tested on Debian)
+- A compatible Linux distribution (Debian-based, openSUSE, etc.)
 - Root access to the system

 > [!WARNING]
-> Please make sure you have root privileges before running the script.
+> Please ensure you have root privileges before running the script.
 Without proper permissions, the installation will fail.

 ## 🚀 Installation